-When the headlamps or parking lamps are switched on, a light sensor in your vehicle monitors the outside lighting conditions and automatically sets the instrument panel illumination to one of the following modes:
+A light sensor in your vehicle monitors the outside lighting conditions and automatically sets the instrument panel illumination to one of the following modes:

 - If the headlamps and parking lamps are off, the vehicle will be in daytime illumination mode. - If the headlamps or parking lamps are on and daylight is detected, the vehicle will be in daytime illumination mode. - If the headlamps or parking lamps are on and nighttime conditions are detected, the vehicle will be in nighttime illumination mode.